stefan-andritoiu/snap-samples/grove-speaker/README.md

 # grove-speaker

-This example is intended to make use of grove Speaker v1.0b sensor, in order to emit some custom musical notes in conjuction with Intel Joule Board.
+This example is intended to make use of the Grove Speaker sensor and Intel® Joule Expansion Board, in order to emit some custom musical notes.

 # Basic Wiring